funnybunnyofdoom/Vintage-Story-Mods/README.md

 	Giant versions of mobs, and legendary versions of other resources.
 Will Spawn in shrines randomly generated around the world.
 Legendary bloom smiths to legendary ingot, then into legendary items.

 -Bunny's Block Log
-	Tracks the blocks broken and placed by users
+	Tracks the blocks broken and placed by users, working on animal tracking

 -Bunny's Bellringer
 	Hand bell, dinner bell and belltower